-Morgan is a staff reporter and this is her first year on staff.
-Morgan really enjoys math and science, and she loves to explore.
-She also enjoys writing and playing soccer.
+Morgan is a staff reporter and this is her second year on staff.
+She enjoys writing and talking about sports.

-Robert is a staff reporter and this is his first year on staff.
-Robert is half Panamanian and half American.
+Talon is a staff reporter and this is his second year on staff.
+Talon is involved in Wrtiter’s Circle, FCCLA, and Eco Club.

-Lily is a staff reporter and this is her first year on staff.
-She was on the yearbook staff in middle school.
-She enjoys playing tennis and has been playing since the 4th grade.
+Isabelle is a staff reporter and this is her first year on staff.
+She plays club volleyball and for LSN.
+She enjoys reading and hanging out with friends.

 Mrs. Haesemeyer (Adviser):